NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 Forms of politeness, formulas of politeness.

-It is therefore very important in France to respect certain rules.
+So it's very important in France to respect certain rules.

 When you learn a language in general, you start by learning the present tense conjugation.